 So especially in extreme temperatures, you need to bring your rabbit inside where you can regulate the temperature.
 You won’t have to worry about whether or not your rabbit is overheating outside.
 And you can snuggle up with your rabbit on those cold winter days, knowing that they are safe and healthy right next to you.

-The benefits of having a house rabbit
+The benefits of having an indoor rabbit